Appearance

 - AG Grid's enterprise depth.
 AG Grid ships tree data, pivoting, integrated charting, and a deep server-side row model.

-@rozie-ui/data-tablenow covers row grouping + aggregation, expandable rows / master-detail, faceted filtering, inline editing, and cell range selection on top of the common surface (sort / filter / paginate / select / column management) plus amanualserver-side hook — but not AG's full enterprise feature set (tree data, pivoting, integrated charting, deep server-side row model). - Horizontal (column) virtualization + dynamic auto-measure.
-Vertical row windowing ships and is GA on all six targets — set
+@rozie-ui/data-tablenow covers row grouping + aggregation, expandable rows / master-detail, faceted filtering, inline editing, and cell range selection on top of the common surface (sort / filter / paginate / select / column management) plus amanualserver-side hook, but not AG's full enterprise feature set. - Horizontal (column) virtualization + dynamic auto-measure.
+Vertical row windowing ships and is GA (tested to 100,000 rows).
+What remains deferred is the orthogonal pieces: horizontal/column virtualization (a very wide column set still renders every column), and content-driven auto-measurement beyond

 Try it